tc39/notes/es9/2018-03/mar-20.md

 DE: How is that different?

-BFS: Well that's different,  to Jake's question there's some differences that you can do in a parameter-less function…
+BFS: Well that's different, to Jake's question there's some differences that you can do in a parameter-less function...

 WH: I agree we can't do this with arrow functions.
 Because of this I'm a bit hesitant in allowing this in non-arrow functions because you would have more weirdness to remember.